I’m a computer scientist with a background in R&D who is passionate about multidisciplinary work with a measurable

 Most of the projects I have worked on can be found on the projects page.

 I also have a strong interest in projects with a social, humanitarian, and/or educational dimension.
-I sit on the advisory board of UAViators, Smart Parks, and The Next Generation Computational Modeling Doctoral Training Centre, am an active member of Kiva & The Southampton Makerspace, have organised multiple Random Hacks of Kindness events, and am a strong supporter of organisations such as DataKind, Engineers without borders and RLabs.
+I sit on the advisory board of UAViators, Smart Parks, and The Next Generation Computational Modeling Doctoral Training Centre, am an active member of Kiva & The Southampton Makerspace, have organised multiple Random Hacks of Kindness events, and am a supporter of organisations such as DataKind, Engineers without borders and RLabs.

-I am a STEM Ambassador and regularly volunteer for outreach activities to help with the dissemination of research & technology advances to schools and the general public.
+I further volunteer as a STEM Ambassador to help with the dissemination of research & technology advances to schools and the general public.

 Further details and recommendations can be found in my LinkedIn page.